 - Casting Gag: Sam Lavagnino voices Pepper, who's a panda.
 He previously voiced baby Panda in the pilot and also voiced baby Grizz in We Bare Bears.

 - Chain of Deals: In "I Heart Heartforde", Oscar and Hedgehog make a bunch of deals in order to get non-magical toothpaste.

 - Comically Missing the Point: Oscar warns Hedgehog about the camp counselors turning into witches so suddenly.Hedgehog: Cool!

-- Creative Closing Credits: Most episodes will have the music "Witches Samba" for the end credits.
-But some episodes, like "Ghost the Boy", "Hedgehog Werewolf", and "Fuzzy Pink Time Babies", will end with "Witches Lullaby".
-Word of God states that "Witches Lullaby" will be used at the end of "lore-building" episodes.
+- Creative Closing Credits: Most episodes will have the music "Witches' Samba" for the end credits.
+Some episodes, however, such "Ghost the Boy", "Hedgehog Werewolf", and "Fuzzy Pink Time Babies", will end with "Witches Lullaby".
+Word Of God states that "Witches Lullaby" is used at the end of "lore-building" episodes.